-One of the my favorite feature was/is “Try Ubuntu“, you can try Ubuntu without installing it in your computer and also I really liked it’s old logo with slogan “Linux for human beings” and they sent lots of stickers with the CD packs and I posted them on my computer, bike, mirrors and pretty much everywhere.
+One of my favorite features was/is “Try Ubuntu“, you can try Ubuntu without installing it in your computer and also I liked its old logo with slogan “Linux for human beings” and they sent lots of stickers with the CD packs and I posted them on my computer, bike, mirrors and pretty much everywhere.

 So here we go.

 Ubuntu 4.10 Warty Warthog was the first public version released back in October 2004.
 In hindsight, this wallpaper is nothing more than an utterly spiritless block of brown with a logo.
 Sure, the gradient adds a bit of activity but the pallid brown color lent an uninspiring start to the design of Ubuntu's desktop.

 For the Hedgehog first impressions were bucked up: out went the subtle-almost-invisible gradient used previously and in came some wispy light effects and a darker, homely brown hue.
 The overall tone was more pleasing, being one of a burgeoning personality.
 It's for this reason that Hedgehog's wallpaper represented the first true design of Ubuntu's wallpaper linage.